dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

-# Hugo Theme Tailwindcss Starter
+# Hugo Starter Theme with Tailwindcss

 Starter files for a Hugo theme with Tailwindcss.

-- set up to use [Tailwindcss](https://tailwindcss.com)
+- set up to use [Tailwindcss](https://tailwindcss.com) - v1.0.1
 - use [Hugo Pipes](https://gohugo.io/hugo-pipes/) to build and load css based on `dev` or `build` environment
 - purge unused css classes with [Purgecss](https://www.purgecss.com) for `build`, but __not__ in `dev`
-- works as separate theme repo or as local theme folder within a Hugo site
+- works as separate theme repo or as a local theme folder within a Hugo site
+- basic template setup with an index page, an about page and a posts category
+- responsive navigation header with minimal javascript to hide the nav on small screens
+- to keep that s***er down, the theme features a sticky footer

+Live long and code.

-## Basic Usage to develop a separate Theme Repo
+## Basic usage to develop a separate Theme repo

 - clone and rename the repo